 However, developing an efficient software tool requires domain expertise in performance engineering, computational modeling, and the ability to translate biological assumptions into algorithm and software optimizations.
 As a result, most high-performance genomics software is highly application-specific, difficult to understand, and difficult to maintain.
 These factors collectively have sparked a replication crisis in the fields of computational biology and life sciences in general2-4.
-Ultimately, researchers in the field lack good tools for developing and updating software; one typically has to choose between a software ecosystem that allows rapid development at the expense of performance and scalability (e.g., Python or R) or low-level languages that have higher performance but are hard to develop and maintain (e.g., C, C++ or Rust).
+Ultimately, researchers in the field lack good tools for developing and updating software; one typically has to choose between a software ecosystem that allows rapid development at the expense of performance but are hard to develop and maintain (e.g., C, C++ or Rust).
 Existing solutions that try to fill the void between these extremes (e.g., MATLAB or Julia) are primarily geared towards numerical computing rather than computational genomics, and the few attempts that have been made at simplifying the development of bioinformatics software (e.g., Rust-Bio, SeqAn, BioJulia or Biopython) are based on languages that are either unfamiliar, complex and hard to program, or too high level to attain good performance.